tednguyendev/nimble_challenge/README.md

   - [ ] 2.
 I'm saving the cached HTML file to the database as a text field, which is acceptable for now.
 But the database is not designed to store large files(The HTML files I'm scraping have around 1 million characters, which is a lot).
     - To solve this, I can store these files to `AWS` `S3` instead, and then when the frontend needs, the backend just need to return the URL of the file, and the frontend can fetch the file from the URL.
   - [ ] A button in each report to download all HTML cached files of that report for the user.
-- [ ] Solves the captchas when Google detects that we are scraping(Although there are services that can help us like [2Captcha](https://2captcha.com/) or [Anti Captcha](https://anti-captcha.com/), solving with our own code is not a trivial task).
 - [ ] Localize i18n the texts in the application.
+- [ ] I will try to see if I can solve the captchas when getting rate limited like the how the services like [2Captcha](https://2captcha.com/) and [Anti Captcha](https://anti-captcha.com/) doing.
 - [ ] Add the Admin page to manage the users and the reports.